intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/LLM/README.md

 # Run Large Language Model on Intel NPU
 In this directory, you will find examples on how you could apply IPEX-LLM INT4 or INT8 optimizations on LLM models on [Intel NPUs](../../../README.md).
-For illustration purposes, we utilize the [meta-llama/Llama-2-7b-chat-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) as reference Llama2 models.
 In this directory, you will find examples on how you could apply IPEX-LLM INT4 or INT8 optimizations on LLM models on Intel NPUs.
 See the table blow for verified models.

-## Verification Models
+## Verified Models

 | Model      | Model Link                                                    |
 |------------|----------------------------------------------------------------|